No products in the cart

 AICAR and Inflammation

-Further, one study focused on the mechanisms that potentially underlie the activation of AMPK and its apparent effects on glucose transport in muscle cells.[12]
+One study focused on the mechanisms that potentially underlie the activation of AMPK and its apparent effects on glucose transport in muscle cells.[12]
 The researchers hypothesized the role of AMPK activators, specifically AICAR, and physical activity in potentially interacting with atypical protein kinase C (aPKC) and extracellular signal-regulated kinase (ERK) in muscle cells.
 In cultured L6 myotubes, the activation of AMPK by AICAR may be necessary to activate aPKC and ERK.
 The activation of aPKC seemingly involves the phosphorylation of Thr410-PKC-ζ potentially by phosphoinositide-dependent kinase 1 (PDK1).
 Furthermore, the phosphorylation and activation of aPKC at Thr410 may require the involvement of MEK1-dependent ERK.
-The researchers suggested that the effects of AICAR on glucose transport were potentially inhibited when dominant-negative AMPK, kinase-inactive PDK1, MEK1 inhibitors, kinase-inactive PKC-ζ, or RNA interference (RNAi)-mediated knockdown of PKC-ζ were introduced.
+The researchers suggested that the impact of AICAR on glucose transport were potentially inhibited when dominant-negative AMPK, kinase-inactive PDK1, MEK1 inhibitors, kinase-inactive PKC-ζ, or RNA interference (RNAi)-mediated knockdown of PKC-ζ were introduced.
 To further investigate the role of aPKC, murine models were studied.
 Muscle-specific depletion of aPKC (PKC-λ) appeared to impair AICAR-induced glucose disposal, as well as the potentially stimulatory effects of AICAR on glucose uptake in muscle.
 Interestingly, the activation of AMPK appeared to remain unaffected in these conditions.
 In contrast, treadmill exercise-induced stimulation of glucose uptake was not apparently inhibited in aPKC-knockout murine models, suggesting that aPKC activation may potentially not be necessary for exercise-induced increases in glucose transport.
 Finally, the study examined the potential activation of aPKC in muscle and liver tissues of intact rodents.
-They suggested that aPKC was potentially activated by AICAR in muscle but not in the liver, despite the activation of AMPK in both tissues.[12]
+They suggested that aPKC was potentially activated by AICAR in muscle but not in the liver, despite the apparent activation of AMPK in both tissues.[12]

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.